The spectral gap for transfer operators of torus extensions over expanding maps: Introduction.

 \section{Introduction.}

-In this paper we study the mixing properties for torus extension of expanding maps.
-The systems $F$ we consider are of the form of skew products with expanding $T: \TT^d\to \TT^d$ on the base and torus rotations with rotation vectors $\tau(x)$, $x\in \TT^d$, on the fibers $\TT^\ell$.
-(See \eqref{fdefF} for the maps.)
-We obtain a dichotomy: either such a system has exponential decay of correlations with respect to the smooth invariant measure, or the rotation function $\tau(x)$ over $\TT^d$ is an essential coboundary over $T$.
+In this paper, we study the spectral gap property for transfer operators of torus extensions over expanding maps.
+The systems $F: \TT^d\times \TT^\ell\to \TT^d\times \TT^\ell$ that we consider are of the form $F(x,y)=(Tx, y+\tau(x) \pmod{\ZZ^\ell})$, which are skew products with expanding $T: \TT^d\to \TT^d$ on the base and torus rotations on the fibers $\TT^\ell$ with rotation vectors $\tau(x)\in \RR^\ell$ for any $x\in \TT^d$.
+We obtain the following dichotomy: either the transfer operator of $F$ has a spectral gap on a certain Hilbert space and therefore the system has exponential decay of correlations with respect to the smooth invariant measure, or the rotation function $\tau(x)$ over $\TT^d$ is an essential coboundary.
 When the base map $T$ is fixed, the former case is open and dense in the $C^0$ topology of the space of skew products.
 The latter implies that either the system is not weak mixing and is semiconjugate to an expanding endomorphism crossing a circle rotation, or it is unstably mixing and can be approximated by non-mixing skew products.

+A Hilbert space, denoted by $\CW^{-s}$ for any $s<0$, is constructed using the Sobolov spaces, which is contained in the distribution space and contains all H\"older functions of H\"older exponents $|s|$ over the phase space $\TT^d\times \TT^\ell$ of $F$ (see Remark~\ref{Rspace}).
+It is well known that restricted to $L^2(\TT^{d+\ell})$, the transfer operator does not have spectral gap.
+We define the Hilbert space $\CW^{-s}$ such that its norm is stronger along $\TT^d$-direction and weaker along $\TT^\ell$-direction.